Skip to content

 Mount Etna: Europe’s Highest Active Volcano

-If you’re interested in food and wine travel, planning a trip to Sicily with Experi is a must.
-It’s the crossroads of the Mediterranean once inhabited by Phoenicians, Greeks, Romans, and Normans and boasts meals prepared from the freshest local ingredients, ancient ruins and cultural treasures waiting to be explored, and a diverse landscape that produces distinctive wines.
-A highlight of any journey to Sicily is a visit to Mount Etna, Europe’s highest active volcano.
-We asked one of our local guides, Guglielmo Fiorista, a few questions about what makes this volcano so remarkable.
+For food and wine lovers interested in travel, a trip to Sicily with Experi is a must.
+It’s the crossroads of the Mediterranean, once inhabited by Phoenicians, Greeks, Romans, and Normans, and boasts meals prepared from the freshest local ingredients, ancient ruins waiting to be explored, and a diverse landscape that produces distinctive wines.

 Mount Etna